 Course overview

-This course is an exciting route into a career as a zoo or animal keeper.
+This apprenticeship offers an exciting route into a career as a zoo or animal keeper, combining hands-on experience with expert-led training.

-This apprenticeship has been developed by industry experts and is led by The Zoological Society Of London (ZSL) – London and Whipsnade Zoo, to be delivered in partnership with Capel Manor College.
-To apply, you must already be employed in an organisation with a zoo licence such as a zoo, wildlife park, aquarium, private animal collection, animal reserves, or a farm.
+Developed by industry experts, the programme is designed for those already working in licensed animal establishments.
+You must be employed by an organisation with a zoo licence such as a zoo, wildlife park, aquarium, private animal collection, animal reserve, or farm.

 You will learn